-• Gilles Forte WHO Medicines and Health Products Program
+Gilles Forte, Essential Medicines and Health Products, WHO

 Pharmaceutical systems are an important area for efficiency in the health sector.
-The whole pharmaceutical value chain from production and marketing, selection, procurement and supply to prescribing, dispensing and medicine use - are all possible areas of efficiency gains.
-Many countries face a high burden of non-communicable disease and are grappling with high costs of drugs e.g. for cancer while an unfinished agenda of communicable diseases remains.
-Issues with access to essential medicines remain including for major communicable disease like TB HIV and Malaria.
-The need to strengthen regulatory systems is high on the agenda, combating counterfeit medicine but there are human and financial capacity issues.
-There are many actors in this sub sector and fragmentation due to verticalization.
-Evidence based selection and use of drugs including antimicrobials is also high on the agenda compounded by the rise in antimicrobial resistance.
+The whole pharmaceutical value chain - from production and marketing, selection, procurement and supply to prescribing, dispensing and medicine use - are all possible areas of efficiency gains.
+Many countries face a high burden of NCD and are grappling with high costs of drugs, for example for cancer, while an unfinished agenda of communicable diseases remains.
+Issues regarding access to essential medicines remain, including for major communicable diseases like TB, HIV and malaria.
+The need to strengthen regulatory systems is high on the agenda to combat counterfeit medicine but here there are human and financial capacity issues.
+There are many actors in this subsector and fragmentation due to verticalization.
+Evidence-based selection and use of drugs including antimicrobials is also high on the agenda compounded by the rise in antimicrobial resistance.

-There are many issues in countries related to transition and procurement, and also some initiatives dealing with this but more efforts are needed to strengthen capacity of national institutions.
-Also many issue related to quality including domestic production and weak regulatory mechanisms.
-In thinking about complexity of fund flows within the pharmaceutical systems the question needs to be what should be done to simplify these.
+There are many issues in countries related to transition and procurement, and also some initiatives dealing with these but more efforts are needed to strengthen capacity of national institutions.
+There are also many issues related to quality, including domestic production and weak regulatory mechanisms.
+In thinking about complexity of fund flows within the pharmaceutical systems, the question of what should be done to simplify these needs to be addressed.